odoo/documentation/accounting/others/analytic/usage.rst

 use case.
 You can sell or purchase services, track time or analyse the production performance.

-Analytic accounting is flexible and easy to use through all Odoo applications (sales, purchase, timesheet, production, invoice, …).
+Analytic accounting is flexible and easy to use through all Twenty20 applications (sales, purchase, timesheet, production, invoice, …).